Skip to main content

 Email security at Herts

-• Permit - delivers the held message to your inbox and marks future messages from this sender as safe
+• Permit – send it to your inbox and mark the sender as safe

 Image of login screen for Mimecast personal portal